 A Mission Ready Package (MRP) is a specially created asset bundle used in disaster recovery and response.
 MRPs are specific response and/or recovery capabilities that are organized and developed prior to an emergency or planned event.
-To expedite WAMAS members can establish MRPs.
+A MRP is used for resource owners to prepare to facilitate response operations and expedite resource deployment.
+WAMAS members can establish MRPs to assist requesting WAMAS members.

-To establish a MRP, resource providers should check that they offer the most effective capabilities possible and that cost estimates are valid estimates.
+For WAMAS members that have known response gaps in resources could establish requests that are prepopulated to request these resources.
 For example, if EOC staff are a known "GAP" for your agency then developing a WAMAS Request Form that has pre-populated data points will expedite personnel requests during an incident.